jovdb/karma-vserror-reporter/README.md

 # karma-vserror-reporter

 > This karma reporter plugin will log errors in visual studio style.
 Double click the error in the error list to go to the right file and line.
+Inline sourcemaps are supported.

 ## How does it look like?
 ###Output: